KAVYA-05code/resume_screener/README.md

 streamlit run app.py
 ```

-The first run downloads the `all-MiniLM-L6-v2` sentence-embedding model
-(~80MB) once; it's then cached for the rest of the session.

 ## Using the app

 1. **Login** — enter your name and choose **Student / Job Seeker** or